Sever Disease in Children

 Key points about Sever disease in children

-- Sever disease occurs when a tendon in one or both of your child’s heels becomes injured and inflamed.
+- Sever disease occurs when the heel bone in one or both of your child’s heels becomes injured and inflamed.

 - Tight tendons in the heel lead to Sever disease.
 It often occurs during growth spurts in early puberty.